 - Users can conveniently store all data related to their health status on one app.

-- Modern solutions allow users to track their vitals and symptoms on their own.
+- Modern solutions for the healthcare industry allow users to track their vitals and symptoms on their own.

 Features of mHealth apps

 The functionality of a new healthcare mobile app will be determined after you clearly set the goals that you want to achieve.
-In other words, you should have a full understanding of the type of solution you want to build, its target audience, and cases when it will be used, before deciding the exact set of features to build.
+In other words, you should have a full understanding of the type of healthcare mobile app development project you want to realize, its target audience, and cases when it will be used, before deciding the exact set of features to build.
 Take a look below at some of the most popular features being created for healthcare apps.

 - Health tracking.
 This feature helps monitor and analyze changes in vital signs used for determining health conditions.

 - Calendar and reminders.
 A calendar with indicated appointments is a must for apps for doctors and patients.